-Acceptance of your paper obligates you to appear and make an oral presentation of your paper.
-Sessions run for ninety minutes, and each presenter receives fifteen minutes, depending on the number of papers in each panel.
+Acceptance of your paper obligates you to appear and make an oral presentation.
+Sessions run for ninety minutes, and each presenter receives fifteen minutes to present, depending on the number of papers in each panel.
 Please plan to stay within this time limit.
-Graduate students are welcome to submit proposals.
+Graduate students are especially welcome to submit proposals.
 Whole panel proposals are also welcome.

 Dr. Randal Allred,

 55-220 Kulanui St.

 Laie, HI 96762